Xilinx/Vitis-AI/alveo-hbm/README.md

 The DPUCAHX8H overlays should be used in the **docker contaniner** environment.

-Run the script below to automatically copy the overlays into the correct location.
+Firstly start the CPU or GPU docker, then run the script below to automatically copy the overlays into the correct location.
 The script will automatically detect the card type and finish the overlay file copy.
 By default the 10E275M version is used for U50LV card, and you could modify the script to use 9E275M version.

 ~~~
 cd ./Vitis-AI/alveo-hbm